 The proposed bill updates current statutes regarding the legal age for purchasing and possessing tobacco products.
-Under current law, individuals aged 18 and older can buy and possess tobacco products, but the bill raises the minimum legal age to 21 years.
-It also specifies that individuals who are at least 18 years old and currently serving in the National Guard or U.S. Armed Forces may possess tobacco products under certain conditions, including holding a valid military ID and adhering to military regulations.
-The bill deletes references to "minors" and replaces them with "persons under twenty-one years of age" to reflect this change.
+Under the new law, the minimum legal age to buy, possess, or receive tobacco products, including vapor products and related paraphernalia, would be raised from 18 to 21 years of age.
+Additionally, it allows individuals who are at least 18 years old and are members of the National Guard or U.S. Armed Forces to possess and use tobacco products under specific conditions, including holding a valid military ID and adhering to military regulations.

 Statutes affected: